I have a bachelor’s degree. Can I apply for a Ph.D. admission or must I apply for a master’s degree first?

 No. Students who wish to move from another institution to Johns Hopkins University must apply for admission.
 Eligibility for admission is determined using an applicant’s complete application and the compatibility of research and academic interests.

-We host an annual Graduate Visit Day by invitation only to certain applicants.
-Unsolicited requests to visit during Graduate Visit Day will not be considered.
+We host annual Graduate Visit Days by invitation only to certain applicants.
+Unsolicited requests to visit during Graduate Visit Days will not be considered.

-Applicants and potential students are welcome to visit the department on their own and at their own cost.
+Applicants and potential students are welcome to visit the department on their own and at their own cost, but not during Graduate Visit Days.

 Pre-arranging the visits are strongly recommended.
 Walk-in visitors will be accommodated when possible, but only at certain times of the year.
 Again, pre-arranging visits are the best option.